 Photography, Video & Digital Imaging (PVD) student work

 This course is based in a dynamic department, providing excellent support for your learning.
-The course takes between 35 and 40 new students per year, which means that there is a strong group identity and new students rapidly get to know not only their year group, but students in other year groups and the staff.
+The course takes between 35 and 40 new students per year, which means that there is a strong group identity and new students rapidly get to know not only their year group as well as students in other year groups, and the staff.

 Michael Daglish, Anger from the series Beyond Being 2009